Home

 Chertan - θ Leonis (theta Leonis)

-Chertan, also designated as θ Leonis (theta Leonis), is a variable main-sequence star in the constellation of Leo.
+Chertan, also designated as θ Leonis (theta Leonis), is a variable main-sequence star of spectral class A2 in the constellation of Leo.

 Chertan visual magnitude is 3.34.
-Because of its moderate brightness, Chertan should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, Chertan is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 3.34